How to Make Batter for Frying

 The quantity of ingredients varies depending on how much you want to batter.

-The leavening times remain the same.
+The rise times remain the same.

 You might also be interested in: